 Like all medicines, this medicine can cause side effects, although not everybody gets them.
-If you get any side effect, particularly if severe and persistent, or have any change to your health that you think may be due to <invented name>, please talk to your doctor.
+If you get any side effect, particularly if severe and persistent, or have any change to your health that you think may be due to [nationally completed name], please talk to your doctor.